Available 24h

 Antonio Zatta's Paduan map by Giovanni Valle Giustinopolitano, Venice 1784.
 An exquisite and detailed geographical map of the territory of Padua, derived from the monumental work Atlante Novissimo, illustrated and supplemented with observations and discoveries made by the most renowned and contemporary geographers, authored by Antonio Zatta, published in four volumes with maps of the entire world, between 1775–1785 at the Remondini printing house in Venice.
 In the upper left corner, within an elegant, rustic-style cartouche that departs from the Renaissance reminiscences of previous cartographers, is the title “Il Padovano di Giovanni Valle Giustinopolitano di Nuova Projezione,” followed by the publisher's signature Antonio Zatta and the date 1784.
 Beyond the graduated margin, the cardinal directions are indicated, and in the lower left corner, there is the engraver G. Zuliani inc. signature, with the designer G. Pitteri written to the right.
 The title emphasizes that the cartographic source used by Zatta in creating the map is Giovanni Valle's model.

-Many styles characterize antique furniture, but a few key ones can be distinguished.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally, the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-styles of classicism, Renaissance, and Baroque.
+By the end of the century, these styles transitioned into pseudo-styles of Classicism, Renaissance, and Baroque.

-Magnificent Empire-style furniture dates from the late 18th to early 19th centuries.
-It originated during Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Stunning Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon's reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Classical style furniture, such as Louis XVI, also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
+These were highly representative pieces designed to literally shine with splendor and play a significant role in luxury.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the former era.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the former era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
 These were quite distinctive products but also opened new possibilities, such as the construction of buffets or broadly defined chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Mythology and ancient times also inspired this style, with supports and legs often taking animal forms.

 Attributes / Details